ramit-mitra/jenkins-lts-dind/README.md

 ## Availability

-This image is available at docker hub at : [Ramit Mitra](https://github.com/ramit-mitra)
+This image is available at docker hub at : [https://hub.docker.com/r/ramitmitra/jenkins-lts-dind/](https://hub.docker.com/r/ramitmitra/jenkins-lts-dind/)

 ## Built With